tommyjlong/app_rtsp_sip/README.md

 ```
 Then place a call to the device using app_rtsp_sip.
 The file `full.txt` should contain several DEBUG lines for app_rtsp_sip.
 # History
+- version 3.1
+  - Delays the start of SIP until after the camera has OK'd the PLAYing of video/audio.
+This seems to fix the problem where some cameras would send audio over the SIP established audio socket instead of the audio socket setup by RTSP.
 - version 3.0
   - Adds support for the more modern RFC2617 style Digest Authentication.
   - Adds Digest Authentication for RTSP.